triestpa/Open-Cryptochat/README.md

 #### Public Key Cryptography

-In contrast to symmetric encryption, asymmetric encryption uses pairs of keys (one public, one private) instead of a single shared secret - *public keys* are for encrypting data, and *private keys* are for decrypting data.
+In contrast to symmetric encryption, public key cryptography (asymmetric encryption) uses pairs of keys (one public, one private) instead of a single shared secret - *public keys* are for encrypting data, and *private keys* are for decrypting data.

 A *public key* is like an open box with an unbreakable lock.
 If someone wants to send you a message, they can place that message in your public box, and close the lid to lock it.
 The message can now be sent, to be delivered by an untrusted party without needing to worry about the contents being exposed.
-Once I receive the box, I'll unlock it with my *private key* - the only existing key which can unlock that box.
+Once I receive the box, I'll unlock it with my *private key* - the only existing key which can open that box.

 Exchanging *public keys* is like exchanging those boxes - each private key is kept safe with the original owner, so the contents of the box are safe in transit.

-This is, of course, a massive simplification of how public key cryptography works.
+This is, of course, a bare-bones simplification of how public key cryptography works.
 If you're curious to learn more (especially regarding the history and mathematical basis for these techniques) I would strongly recommend starting with these two videos.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YEBfamv-_do" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>